Skip to Content

 Step 1: Detection

-startAccountSwitch() captures current NFT data in previousData and sets isSwitchingAccount to true.
+startAccountSwitch() captures current NFT data in previousData and sets isSwitchingAccount to true, giving components a chance to inspect the prior state during the transition if they need it.

 Step 4: Data Refresh